R

 Public Controversies and Criticism

-Dan Foreman has been the subject of several documented public controversies during his legislative career.
+Foreman has been the subject of several documented public incidents during his legislative career.

-In February 2018, State Senator Maryanne Jordan filed an ethics complaint against Foreman after an unverified Twitter account presenting itself as Foreman’s directed students to discuss “killing babies” with a Democratic colleague.
-Foreman claimed to be the victim of identity theft.
-The incident followed a separate recorded confrontation in which Foreman yelled at University of Idaho students visiting the Capitol to lobby for a birth control bill, telling them “abortion is murder.”
-Wikipedia
+In February 2018, State Senator Maryanne Jordan filed an ethics complaint against Foreman after an unverified Twitter account presenting itself as Foreman’s directed University of Idaho students to discuss “killing babies” with a Democratic colleague.
+Foreman said he was the victim of identity theft.
+The incident followed a separately recorded confrontation in which Foreman yelled at University of Idaho students visiting the Capitol to lobby for a birth control bill, telling them “abortion is murder.”

 What are Dan Foreman’s main policy positions?
-Foreman has publicly stated support for total abortion prohibition with only a life-of-the-mother exception, opposition to tax increases, reduction or elimination of the grocery tax, and opposition to courts applying legal frameworks outside the U.S. and Idaho constitutions.
-He has publicly rejected the separation of church and state.
+Foreman supports total abortion prohibition with only a life-of-the-mother exception, opposes tax increases, favors reducing or eliminating the grocery tax, and has introduced legislation directing Idaho courts to remain bound solely by the U.S. and Idaho constitutions.
+He has publicly stated he does not support the separation of church and state and has characterized climate change as a “scam.”

 How does Dan Foreman score on the Idaho Freedom Foundation index?
-Foreman scored 91.0 percent on the Idaho Freedom Foundation’s 2024 Freedom Index, one of the highest scores among Idaho Senate members that year, according to the Gem State Chronicle’s analysis.
+Foreman scored 91.0 percent on the Idaho Freedom Foundation’s 2024 Freedom Index, one of the highest scores among Idaho senators that year.

 News Stories